graphql/community-wg/rfcs/ambassador-program/index.md

 ### Process

 Yearly program
- * 1 year term?
-Or mirror the TSC and use a 2 year term
+ * 1 year term
+    * Applications open year round
+    * Applications considered each quarter: beginning of Jan, Apr, Jul, Oct
+    * Successful applicants onboarded into program during  Feb, May, Aug, Nov
+    * New wave of Ambassadors announced during Mar, Jun, Sep, Dec

 How many Ambassadors is a reasonable number?

 Self-nominations and nominations from within the community; who should review these?

+Requirements to become an Ambassador
+ * No set requirements as such
+ * Some questions to go in the nomination:
+    * Briefly describe your familiarity with GraphQL.
+Consider including any open source projects you work on, any working groups you’ve attended, spec proposals you’ve been involved with, talks you’ve given or media you've published (books, videos, podcasts, newsletters, tutorials, blogs, etc)
+    * Do you currently hold any formal leadership roles within the GraphQL ecosystem?

 Process for removing an Ambassador?
 And the reason to do so?

-Content generated will need to be reviewed before being promoted

 Travel expenses for conferences & meetups:
   * Wait for the talk to be accepted through the meetup CfP process